 I strive to provide a professional service.
 However, the therapeutic relationship tends to become quite intimate, unlike any other relationship.
 I strive to avoid multiple relationships (when I would play another role in your life besides your therapist).
 This is because research shows that these relationships risk contaminating the therapy and potentially exploiting or harming to you, your progress or our relationship.
 Consequently, in order to give you the best service, my judgment needs to be professional and unselfish at all times.
 This means that our relationship is limited to therapist-client only, even when therapy ends.
-I cannot ethically be your friend (including on social media [you can follow me on platforms but I usually won't engage because it can jeopardize your confidentiality]), employ you, accept valuable gifts, lend or borrow from you in exchange for therapy (except under certain, rare circumstances) or engage in any kind of sexual or romantic relationship with you or anyone close to you.
-A professional therapist NEVER has sexual or romantic contact with clients.
+I cannot ethically be your friend (including on social media [you can follow me on platforms but I usually won't engage because it can jeopardize your confidentiality], employ you, accept valuable gifts, lend or borrow from you in exchange for therapy (except under certain, rare circumstances) or engage in any kind of sexual or romantic contact with clients.
 Initials: